Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/README.md

 |:--:|
 | *Comparison image from original paper[3].
 Image sources from left to right: Sketch, Paintschainer, Style2Paints, SGRU* |

 We set out to produce an open-source implementation of this paper and attempt to reproduce their results.
+Our implementation is on github and can be found [here](https://github.com/pradeeplam/Anime-Sketch-Coloring-with-Swish-Gated-Residual-UNet).

 | ![whoops2](https://raw.githubusercontent.com/Pizzorni/Anime-Sketch-Coloring-with-Swish-Gated-Residual-U-Net-Extension/master/BlogImg/img2.png) |
 |:--:|